histeward/histeward/README.md

 Eventually I was also pursuing a career of making videos and photos for online marketing purposes for companies that wanted to expand their reach on the internet.
 It became a pretty big thing over the years and it motivated me to keep on pursuing this career path.
 Until the pandemic came around and everything just stopped.
 I dropped out of my bachelors, I was just clueless on what to do.
 Then I messed around again with programming and followed a lot of tutorials on youtube, online courses on udemy and playing around with what I learned.
 I started building basic websites again and learned a bit about back end with python and flask.

 The tech field was way too big and I had a hard time finding a point of focus to further develop my skills.
 After a lot of trial and error I settled down playing with data and application development.
-I still did not know for sure what to focus on because I did not have the opportunity yet to cultivate the skills I built till now in a professional environment.
+I still did not know for sure what to focus on because I did not have the opportunity yet to cultivate the skills I built until now in a professional environment.

 <!---
 [![THIS IS A VIDEO](https://i9.ytimg.com/vi/tPs0HWYWFD8/mq2.jpg?sqp=CKizkJoG&rs=AOn4CLBMQgYYrQNg31Vp7ZK-GicFe2yiSA)](https://youtu.be/tPs0HWYWFD8)